IBM/zopeneditor-about/README.md

 ## Overview

 This extension provides language support for the IBM Enterprise programming languages for z/OS®.
-It supports COBOL 6.3, PL/I 5.3, and High Level Assembler for z/OS 2.4.
-This also includes capabilities for embedded statements for CICS 5.6, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
+It supports COBOL 6.3, PL/I 5.3, and High Level Assembler for z/OS 2.4 and TSO/E REXX.
+This also includes capabilities for embedded statements in COBOL and PL/I for CICS 5.6, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.

 IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable IBM Z developers to utilize features such as: